Fair warning: This post contains pie-charts. ;-)

 Note #2: All of this is important because the tropical woods we love are getting much more scarce and very much more expensive.
 They are increasingly subject to trade restrictions (and as a consequence are more at risk of illegal harvesting).
 Having sustainable alternatives that still sound great is fantastic news.

-Note #3: Incidentally, my fellow countryman, the kind and talented Chris Larkin, is a member of the Leonardo Project.
-Chris has long been a champion of non-tropical and local woods, and he makes some really splendid instruments from them.
-You should check him out.
+Note #3: Incidentally, my fellow countryman, the kind and talented Chris Larkin, was a member of the Leonardo Project.
+During his life, Chris was long a champion of non-tropical and local woods, and he made some really splendid instruments from them.
+Chris, sadly, passed away in 2018.
+He will be missed.